makersacademy/airport_challenge/README.md

 ### About the tests

 The tests are currently unit tests without an integration test.
 This project does not have 100% test coverage due to one update weather function in airport.rb.
 The only way I could think of for testing this method would be effectively testing a mock, so it is not included here.
-This function could, however, be easily tested in an integration test.
+This function could, however, be easily tested in a feature test.